soup-bowl/opensimulator-docker/README.md

 ## `soupbowl/opensimulator:alpine-beta`

-A bleeding edge variant using **Alpine** as the build image with **Mono** dependency added.
-Mono is currently not in the stable packages build, so this image is considered unstable.
+A bleeding edge variant using **Alpine** as the build image.
 Progress can be tracked on the [#1 ticket](https://github.com/soup-bowl/opensimulator-docker/issues/1).

 **This will be revised/removed since OpenSimulator have moved away from Mono.**